Activation via Activation Code

 Process Description

 1. PowerAuth Mobile SDK displays H_K_DEVICE_PUBLIC, so that a user can visually verify the device public key correctness by comparing the H_K_DEVICE_PUBLIC value displayed in the Master Front-End Application.
+The fingerprint is calculated using SHA3-256 and includes algorithm identifier and all exchanged public keys (ECDSA and ML-DSA if applicable).

 Note: Client and server should allow checking the public key fingerprint before committing the activation.
 This is necessary so that user can verify the exchanged information in order to detect the MITM attack.

 1. Activation Code Delivery Application allows completion of the activation.
 For example, it may ask the user to enter an OTP code delivered via an SMS message.
-Activation Code Delivery Application commits the activation by calling the /pa/v3/activation/commit service on PowerAuth Server.
+Activation Code Delivery Application commits the activation by calling the /pa/v4/activation/commit service on PowerAuth Server.

-Last updated on Aug 23, 2023 (11:13) Edit on Github Send Feedback
+Last updated on Feb 06, 2026 (10:51) Edit on Github Send Feedback

 Search